wither/Notes/thm/git-happens/README.md

 ## password

 > using ```git log -p``` we can display the patch information, where at the bottom we can see the initial commit.
-In the html code, the username and password are hardcoded.
+In the html code, the username and password are hardcoded in JavaScript.

 ![](images/userpass.png)